-As per Note 10, the Company was required to have a United States registration statement providing for the resale of the underlying Common Stock deliverable on the conversion of the debenture and warrant indenture by May 15, 2023.
-The Company has received a waiver on this covenant from all indenture holders until August 31, 2023.
-Management expects the Company will continue to seek additional waivers from the indenture holders prior to expiry but there are no assurances that the indenture holders will accommodate further waivers the Company will seek.
+Stock.
+The Company is actively working on completing the registration statement prior to December 31, 2023, but if the Company is unable to complete this, the Company will continue to seek additional waivers from the indenture holders prior to expiry.
+However, there are no assurances that the indenture holders will accommodate further waivers the Company will seek.
 If the Company is unable to provide a registration statement and is not successful in obtaining suitable waivers, it would result in an event of default under the bond and warrant indenture which provides the indenture holders the right to demand repayment of the instrument.

 The Company is actively pursuing various alternatives including equity and debt financing to increase its liquidity and capital resources.
-During the period ended June 30, 2023, the Company initiated a strategic business review process to evaluate potential strategic alternatives to maximize shareholder value, including but not limited to a potential equity/debt investment from a strategic partner, sale of all or selected portions of the Company's assets, and merger opportunities with other entities.
-On August 11, 2023, subsequent to period end, the Company completed a private placement for gross proceeds of \$21,500, consisting of a brokered placement for \$16,500 and a non-brokered placement for \$5,000 (refer to Note 11).
+On August 11, 2023, the Company completed a private placement for gross proceeds of \$21,500, consisting of a brokered placement for \$16,500 and a non-brokered placement for \$5,000 (refer to Note 10).
 The Company is also in discussion with various parties on additional financing opportunities and alternatives to finance the funding of feedstock purchases.
 Although the Company has historically been successful in obtaining financing in the past, there can be no assurances that the Company will be able to obtain adequate financing in the future, or strategic review process will culminate in any transaction or alternative.
 These conditions indicate the existence of a material uncertainty that casts substantial doubt on the Company's ability to continue as a going concern.
 These condensed interim consolidated financial statements do not include the adjustments to the amounts and classifications of assets and liabilities that would be necessary should the Company be unable to continue as a going concern.
 These adjustments may be material.